TiNezlobinsky/Finitewave/README.md

 ## Features

-- Simulate 2D and 3D cardiac tissue models.
+- Simulate 2D and 3D cardiac tissue models, including the ability to handle complex geometries.
+- Simulate conditions such as fibrosis and infarction.
 - Built-in models, including the Aliev-Panfilov, TP06, Luo-Rudy91 models.
 - Trackers for measuring various aspects of the simulation (such as activation time or EGMs)
 - Visualization tools for analyzing wave propagation.
-- Customizable parameters for tailored simulations.
+- Customize simulation parameters to suit specific research needs.
 - High-performance computing with support for GPU acceleration (currently under development).

 ## Installation